 Humanity is full of wonders.
 In this theatrical dance choreographed by Pam Tzeng we explore the “Canadian W-H-I-T-E Lady”.
 Join us as we embark on a journey into whiteness.
-Let us expose it from the inside out though an absurd yet honest look at the performers’ relationship to whiteness.
+Let us expose it from the inside out through an absurd yet honest look at the performers’ relationship to whiteness.
 Let us question it’s impact on the well-being and well-becoming of ourselves and humans in all parts of the living planet.

 W-H-I-T-E. What does that spell?
 What does that mean?
 Do you/we care?
 The choice is y/ours.

 Created and performed with: Ainsley Hillyard, Krista Lin, Alida Kendell, Kate Stashko

 Lighting design: Beth Dart